AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Java SDK/Table/Configure an auto-increment primary key column.md

     ```
     private static void createTable(SyncClient client) {
-            TableMeta tableMeta = new TableMeta(“table_name”);
+            TableMeta tableMeta = new TableMeta("table_name");
             // Create the first primary key column, and set it to the partition key.
             tableMeta.addPrimaryKeyColumn(new PrimaryKeySchema("PK_1", PrimaryKeyType.STRING));
             // Create the second primary key column, and set it to an auto-increment column.
-The type is set to INTEGER, and the attribute set to AUTO_INCREMENT.
+Set the type to INTEGER, and set the attribute to AUTO_INCREMENT.
             tableMeta.addPrimaryKeyColumn(new PrimaryKeySchema("PK_2", PrimaryKeyType.INTEGER, PrimaryKeyOption.AUTO_INCREMENT));
             int timeToLive = -1;  // Specify that data never expires.
-            int maxVersions = 1;  // Save only one version.
+            int maxVersions = 1;  // Specify that only one version of data is saved.
             TableOptions tableOptions = new TableOptions(timeToLive, maxVersions);
             CreateTableRequest request = new CreateTableRequest(tableMeta, tableOptions);
             client.createTable(request);